nagasai-chintalapati-hpe/AI-assistant-for-Jira-comment-replies/README.md

-# 🤖 AI Assistant for Jira Comment Replies
+# AI Assistant for Jira Comment Replies

 > **Automatically drafts context-aware replies to Jira defect comments — with human review before anything is posted.**

 A FastAPI service that listens for Jira webhook events, classifies engineer comments into one of eight intent buckets, gathers corroborating evidence from TestRail, Git, Jenkins/ELK logs, Confluence, and S3 artifacts, then drafts a structured reply for a human reviewer to approve or edit before it reaches Jira.

-**Authors:** Nagasai Chintalapati · Yousef Konswah — HPE Intern Project 2025
+**Authors:** Nagasai Chintalapati and Yousef Konswah — HPE Intern Project 2026

 ---